StolenIdentity101/ArmyAircraftNotebook/README.md

 •	Mid - 2017: ACN Software Material released to the more systems past the initial developers.

+•	Mid - 2017: AMPS begins it's integration testing of the ACN capabilities.

 •	Late – 2017: ATO(Air Tasking Order) RMF(Risk Management Framework) Initialization; this was done first to act as a way to prep the ACN for it’s future usage with less risk to the other systems it will be integrated with.

 •	Late 2017: UAS(Unmanned Aircraft System) Fielding; testing to confirm and plan the compatibilities of the UAS and ACN system properties.